 Master of Management in Energy Curriculum

 The MME curriculum has been designed by a team of faculty members along with industry professionals who work with our faculty and recruit our students.
 The faculty integrates energy topics into courses through energy industry examples, state-of-the-art applications, leading-edge databases, projects and cases.
 You will take 36 credit hours, with 21 hours of required courses and 15 hours of electives.
+In 2023, the incoming MME class will start in the summer and have the option to complete the program in either 10 or 17 months.

 Students in the Master of Management in Energy program can leverage their electives to complete one of six specializations in order to customize their education to their interests and career goals.
+View the 2023-24 course requirements for specializations.

 Today’s business landscape has given way to a new form of competition – one that is based on the use of data analytics to support decision-making.
 It’s important to master the skills required to operate in this new data-intensive world.
 When you specialize in analytics, you’ll get the tools you’ll need to transform large data sets into actionable knowledge, allowing you to make an impact in the energy industry.
 You’ll dive deep into modeling and analytics, advanced spreadsheet modeling, and econometrics and forecasting.
 With an analytics specialization, you’ll be fully prepared for a career in energy as a product developer, pricing analyst, entrepreneur, or consultant.